A focus on strong performance

-The government has recently reduced the deeming rate.
-If you receive a payment from the Department of Human Services, you need to understand how changes to deeming rates might affect you.
+If you receive a payment from the Department of Human Services, it could be helpful to understand how to ‘deeming’ rates might affect you.

 Q: What is deeming?